Gusev (short story): Publication

 According to Chekhov's 9 December letter to Alexey Suvorin, the story was partly based upon the real life incident, the burial at sea which he had witnessed on board the ship, when returning from Sakhalin.

 It was first published in the 25 December (old style) 1890, No. 5326 (Christmas) issue of Novoye Vremya, with a note: "Colombo, 12 November".

-Divided into five chapters and after some stylistic editing it was included into the Ward No. 6 1893 short stories collection and reproduced unchanged in its seven (1893–1899) editions.
-With some further minor corrections it was included by Chekhov into Volume 6 of his Collected Works, published by Adolf Marks in 1899–1901.
+Divided into five chapters and after some stylistic editing it was included in the Ward No. 6 1893 short stories collection and reproduced unchanged in its seven (1893–1899) editions.
+With some further minor corrections it was included by Chekhov in Volume 6 of his Collected Works, published by Adolf Marks in 1899–1901.

 Synopsis

-Several discharged soldiers, Gusev among them, and Pavel Ivanovich a man of whom nobody knows anything (and who later reveals himself to be the son of a priest), return home from the Far East by ship, in a hospital cabin, all apparently dying of consumption, seemingly indifferent to their condition.
-Gusev is a mild, slightly dim character who has difficulties understanding the diatribes of Pavel Ivanovich, an ardent 'protester' whose wont is to tell people 'truth to their faces' and who is now very proud of having riled every single person around him during his three years' service in the East.
-Pavel Ivanovich dies first, Gusev follows him several days later, his body in a sailcloth sack, after a short prayer also thrown down into the waves, submerging into a beautiful world of "...tender, joyous, passionate colours for which it is hard to find a name in human speech".
+Several discharged soldiers return home from the Far East by ship.
+Confined to the hospital cabin, they are all apparently dying of consumption and seemingly indifferent to their condition.
+Among them are Gusev, a mild, racist, slightly dim man, and the mysterious Pavel Ivanovich, an ardent "protester" who often goes on diatribes (many of which Gusev either misunderstands or ignores) about his lifelong commitment to telling people "the truth to their faces".
+Ivanovich is proud of having riled every single person around him during his three years' service in the East, and thinks all the other men present are fools.
+He later reveals that he is the son of a priest and had to disguise himself as a peasant to buy his third-class ticket.
+One day, while Gusev is asleep, Pavel Ivanovich dies.
+One of the other soldiers, seeing that Gusev will also die shortly, helps him up to the ship's deck, where they look at the waves crashing into one another.
+Several days later, Gusev dies.
+His body is sewn into a sailcloth sack and weighted.
+After a short prayer, it is thrown into the ocean, where a shark bites at it.
+Up above, the ocean begins to reflect the colors of the sky, "...tender, joyous, passionate colours for which it is hard to find a name in human speech".